highlando/18-dae-course-ovgu/index.md

 > :rocket: As announced, we may have the lectures of December 20/21 on [paperhive](https://paperhive.org/).
 Basically, there will be a script of the lectures and we can annotate and discuss it online.
 See this [paperhive discussion](https://paperhive.org/documents/items/RZ4IwCCVGOqO?a=p:12) to get an idea of it.
 If you have concerns, let me know.

+> :rocket: :rocket: No lecture on November 29th but there is a homework: _make yourself familiar with basic principles of **numerical integration of ODEs**_: 1.
+How does Euler's method work.
+2. What is the consistency error?
+3. What is stability?
+4. What is meant by convergence?
+5. What are Runge-Kutta methods?
+Here will be a [scan](files/intro-num-odes.pdf) of the lecture I had on this by Hans-G&ouml;rg Roos back then.

 Here you find basic and current information and materials for the lecture *DAEs* at the OvGU in the winter term 2018.